OHDSI/Broadsea/README.md

 ### SOLR Vocab

 To enable the use of SOLR for fast OMOP Vocab search in Atlas, review and fill out Section 7 of the .env file.
 You can either point to an existing SOLR instance, or have Broadsea build one.
+The JDBC jar file is needed in the Broadsea root folder in order for Solr to perform the dataimport step.

 ### OMOP Vocab loading